agenario/portfolio/README.md

 Northvolt Gigafactory/NOVO Energy Gigafactory (Sweden): Senior Engineering Lead for high-precision battery automation systems; led from design to FAT/SAT, ensured CE compliance, and reduced commissioning time by an agile approach.

-Magna International (México): SME and technical advisor of Digital transformation and Industry 4.0 for a Schuler Tandem Press Line project; supported design-to-commissioning and contributed lessons learned from Magna CSL to improve system reliability and integration.
+Magna International (México): SME and technical advisor of Digital transformation and Industry 4.0 for a Schuler Tandem Press Line project; supported design to commissioning and contributed lessons learned from Magna CSL to improve system reliability and integration.

 Schuler Group, part of Andritz group (Brazil): Led global automation and electrical projects up to $25M across the automotive sector, delivering full PLC/HMI solutions and commissioning in Germany, USA, Mexico, and more.
 Supported major OEMs like Volkswagen, General Motors, Stellantis, and Magna with automation launches, retrofits, and safety upgrades.